Dietetic Internship Program

 The Cedars-Sinai Dietetic Internship provides a unique opportunity for interns to experience a variety of rotations through Cedars-Sinai and the community we serve.
 The dietetic internship provides a concentration in medical nutrition therapy and includes rotations in food service management, community nutrition and research.
 Cedars-Sinai is committed to training medical professionals of tomorrow while setting new standards for quality and innovation in patient care.

-The Cedars-Sinai Dietetic Internship is a 43-week program beginning in August with a two-week orientation and ending in May.
+The Cedars-Sinai Dietetic Internship is a 38-week program beginning in August and ending in May.
 Upon successful completion of the internship, dietetic interns are eligible for active membership in the Academy of Nutrition and Dietetics (AND) and to take the Registration Examination for Dietitians.

 The mission of the Cedars-Sinai Dietetic Internship is to provide a learning environment that prepares innovative, well-rounded, entry-level Registered Dietitian Nutritionists (RDNs) to become future leaders in the nutrition profession.
 Cedars-Sinai strives to provide quality, compassionate care to the patients and community we serve.
 We are committed to: